• +6012-341-1400

 Science

-Our High School Level Science Curriculum takes the foundation provided in primary and middle school and expands the study of science into the high school courses.
+Our High School Level Science Curriculum takes the foundation provided in elementary and middle school and expands the study of science into the high school courses.
 Students are challenged in each course to explain more in-depth investigations and knowledge related to different fields of science study.
-The High School Science curriculum will consist of Biology with lab, Chemistry with lab , Physics with lab, and AP Biology .
+The High School Science curriculum will consist of Biology with lab, Chemistry with lab, Physics with lab, AP Biology and AP Chemistry .

-AP Biology is also offered as an introductory college-level biology course.
+AP Biology and AP Chemistry are also offered as an introductory college-level courses.

 Students learn core concepts through a variety of instructional and assessment methods including inquiry-based activities, in-class demonstrations, student-led discussions, and real-world applications designed to enhance student learning.